 - Support and advice for anyone who’d like to race for the RCC

 - And discounts with select RCC Partners

-As you can see this is an extensive list of benefits however over and above this, Rapha has also created a ‘destination culture’, as well as the organised rides it offers, the free coffee (and high end coffee at that) at any clubhouse in the world gives members a reason to search out and visit its stores.
+As you can see, this is an extensive list of benefits; however, over and above this, Rapha has also created a ‘destination culture’, as well as the organised rides it offers, the half-price coffee (and high-end coffee at that) at any clubhouse in the world gives members a reason to search out and visit its stores when they travel abroad.